Skip to content

 I see the light!

-I would have to define myself as a birthing empty nester seeking creativity as the vehicle to self discovery.
+I would have to define myself as a birthed empty nester seeking creativity as the vehicle to self discovery.
 So I’m doing a lot of experimenting right now.
 Writing, yoga, cooking, gardening, painting, sleeping in, and dancing in my dreams are just a few fun ways of figuring out what to do after the kids are gone.
 I am writing a food column for our local newspaper and quite frankly, loving it.
 It gives me an excuse to play with food!
 I also have a healing practice as a massage therapist in our area.
 I love that too.
 Serving people and helping them to move forward in their life or spiral out, is one high I will never tire of.

 This blog will be devoted to my exploration and recipes in this new life of eating and being healthy.
 I will be getting on my soapbox occasionally, sharing wonderful recipes and bringing you along the way as I study and learn the old ways in a new world.